cindypan1999/cindypan1999.github.io/_posts/2025-09-01-fall-bucket-list.md

 <img src="/pictures/fall2025.jpg"/>

-Fall used to be the first days of school\
-Which I miss more now than I ever knew\
-Red, orange, and yellow hues\
-Colors I grew up around now give me the blues\
-Reminding me of a time and place\
-That I can never replace\
-Or go back to\
-Since it's already been lived through

 - [x] Host a party on the roof
 - [ ] Do one 10 mile run
 - [ ] Go to a haunted house